Pihu26/Bot-Syncing/README.md

 # Ethereum Ping-Pong Bot

 ## Overview
 This bot listens for `Ping` events on an Ethereum smart contract, processes the transactions, and sends a `Pong` response to each `Ping` event.
-It broadcasts the details of the transactions (including the `Ping` and `Pong` transaction hashes) in real-time via a WebSocket server.
-A simple HTML interface allows you to view these logs in real-time.
+It broadcasts the details of the transactions including the `Ping` and `Pong` transaction hashes.

 ## Prerequisites